derekburgess/jaws/README.md

 Run `jaws-capture` with `--interface`, `--database`, and `--duration` in seconds to capture packets.

-Defaults: `jaws-capture --interface "Ethernet" --database "captures" --duration 10`
+Defaults: `jaws-capture --interface "Ethernet" --duration 10 --database "captures"`

 Run `jaws-ipinfo` to gather intel on IP Addresses using: `ipinfo.io`.